AleksaMCode/AMx64/README.md

 > If you modify a subdivision of a register, the other subdivisions of that register will see the change.

 ## The AMASM Language (AMx64 Assembly Language)
-<p align="justify"><b>AMx64</b> comes with build-in assembly language loosely based around NASM or Intel syntax.
+<p align="justify"><b>AMx64</b> comes with built-in assembly language loosely based around NASM or Intel syntax.
 Before we describe the syntax of operations and other utilities, we need to go over some of the basics of <b>AMx64</b> assembly language.</p>

 ### Sections
 <p align="justify">In a typical assembly language, your program is broken up into several sections.</p>